 Some banks do not charge fees for using outside or public ATMs.
 While ATM usage fees are less common outside of the United States, they do happen.
 Check with your bank to see if you get charged for using other banks ATMs before you travel so you dont get hit by a big surprise when you get home.

 While debit cards are one of the most popular ways to pay in the U.S., avoid using your debit card abroad.
 This is for a combination of costs and security.

 If someone steals your debit card or debit card information, they can immediately make charges directly from your bank account.
 While you can usually get this money back, it can take months.

 Also be aware debit cards may charge foreign transaction and foreign exchange fees just like most credit cards.
 This makes paying with debit both risky and expensive when traveling.

-Have Your EMV Chip Enabled Card Ready To Go
+Have Your EMV Chip Enabled Card Ready to Go

 Those little security chips that started showing up on American credit cards over the last few years have been popular in Europe and many other countries for more than a decade.
 The chips are formally known as EMV chips, which stands for Europay, MasterCard, Visa, the three card issuers who created the security chip standard.

 When shopping abroad, you typically need an EMV chip to pay with a card at any self-service kiosk, self-checkout or ATM.
 Security chips do a lot to keep fraudsters from using your card, so think of this is a benefit of using your card abroad.
-You might also find they process a little faster than at stores in the U.S.
+You might also find the process a little faster than at stores in the U.S.

-If you have a no fee, chip enabled credit card in your pocket, you are good-to-go in most major cities outside of the United States.
+If you have a no fee, chip-enabled credit card in your pocket, you are good-to-go in most major cities outside of the United States.
 Knowing you are safe and saving money on fees, you can swipe (or dip) away without worry and focus on the most important part of your travels: enjoying your well-deserved vacation!